vnj64/dashboard_office/README.md

 ```

 ## Issues.
- If you find any er
+ If you find any error, please write to [issue](https://github.com/vnj64/dashboard_office/issues).
+Thank you!